JetBrains/goland-documentation-samples/goDevContainer/README.md

 ## How to run a development container
 1. Clone this repository to your local filesystem.
-2. Open the  `.devcontainer/devcontainer.json` file.
+2. Open the `goDevContainer` directory in GoLand 2023.2 or higher.
+3. In the `Project` tool window, open the `.devcontainer` folder and double-click the  `devcontainer.json` file.
-3. Click the gutter icon and select `Create Dev Container (mount sources)`.
+4. Click the gutter icon and select `Create Dev Container (mount sources)`.
 5. After the development container is created, select `GoLand` from the drop-down list of IDE instances (for example, `GoLand 2023.2 (232.8660.185) | download latest`).
 6. Click the `Continue` button.
 The IDE will be downloaded as a backend and the Client is opened.
 The Client is connected to the backend.